Latest Online Learning Statistics 2023: Must Know Facts & Figures

 • By 2027, the global market for mobile learning might be worth $80.1 billion.

-• The eLearning sector is expected to be valued at $243 billion by 2022.
+• The eLearning sector is expected is valued at $243 billion by 2022.

 • The open digital course market is predicted to be worth 374 billion dollars by 2026.

-• With a yearly growth rate of 23 percent, smartphone learning is among the fastest-growing industries in the distant learning business.
+• With a yearly growth rate of 23 percent, smartphone learning is among the fastest-growing industries in the distance learning business.

 • Between 2014 and 2018, venture capital investments in European EdTech startups increased by 540 percent.